n-grace-henry/MS-Thesis/march_progress_log.md

 Adding 4:1 IPA:acetyle chloride to the 4 standard mixes and the three scale samples and heating 120 minutes.

-Blowing down overnight before starting on the next step.
+Blowing down overnight to dry before starting on the next step.